marotella/forage-jpmc-swe-task-1/README.md

 # JPMC Task 1

+# Description:
+This task was through Forage, which works with companies to design virutal internship experiences.
+This specific task is one of three tasks for JPMorgan Chase.
+This task helped me to learn how traders use a trading dashboard for trading analysis and stock price monitoring.

+# Goals:
+The task required me to work with JPMorgan's Perspective in order to debug code so that the correct and complete data could be retrieved and then calculate the correct ratio.

 # Purpose
 We want to process the data feed of stock A and stock B’s price to enable us to analyse when trading for the stock should occur.